fdg2425/web/README.md

 Then we built our first Flutter app using UI elements like Buttons, Switches, Sliders, ListTiles, Texts and Images and we installed it on our Android devices.

-Next we did some mathematics and learned how to calculate _3D transformations_ by multiplying four dimensional matrices.
+Next we did some mathematics and learned how to calculate _3D transformations_ of images by multiplying four dimensional matrices.
 In our [app](https://fdg2425.github.io/web/three_axis_transform_using_git/) we could demonstrate visually, that matrix multiplication is not commutative.

 From that point on we used Git to manage the code of our projects and built an app with an _UI like Whatsapp_.
 It has a hamburger menu, several settings pages, a bottom navigation bar and a scrollable Listview with badges on the items, see [here](https://fdg2425.github.io/web/whatsapp_ui/).

 Then we learned to use the Stack widget, gradient colors and Timers in Flutter and built our [flying_balls](https://fdg2425.github.io/web/flying_balls/) application.
-With panning you can resize the surrounding box of the balls, so we made some experience with gesture detection in Flutter.
+With panning you can resize the surrounding box of the balls, so we also made some experiences with gesture detection in Flutter.

 Jumping balls are the challenge in the game [Bubble Trouble](https://poki.com/en/g/bubble-trouble).
 On [Youtube](https://www.youtube.com/watch?v=ZBLOxhiym7k) we had a look how Japanese developer Mitch Koko has implemented a basic version of this game in Flutter and we discussed how to improve Mitch's version with some additional features, see [here](https://fdg2425.github.io/webtest/bubble/navalnorth_branch_gs_ideas/).
 In case you are interested, you can find more details on our work with Bubble Trouble [here](https://fdg2425.github.io/webtest/bubble/).